aliasgar1978/nettoolkit/docs/u_doc/pynetcrypt/cpw_crack.rst

 ============================================

 Activities that can be done are:
-	* Encrypt/Decrypt plain-text password string v/s Cisco type-7 encrypted string
+	* Encrypt/Decrypt plain-text password string for Cisco type-7 encrypted string
-	* Decrypt all type-7 passwords from cisco configuration. (create a new file)
+	* Decrypt all type-7 passwords from cisco configuration. (creates a new file)
-	* Mask all type-7, type-9 passwords from cisco configuration. (create a new file)
+	* Mask all type-7, type-9 passwords from cisco configuration. (creates a new file)

 -----